 ||College of Public Health, Medical & Vet Sciences

-Available to graduate students with a degree in Veterinary Science or Agricultural
+Available to graduate students with a degree in Agricultural Science (or equivalent).

 A review of the essential features of ruminant animal production including nutrition,

 pasture production and utilisation, reproductive physiology and animal breeding of

 - define key concepts and challenges in animal production systems;

 - review the nature of the animal industries of northern Australia and the constraints

 - discuss contemporary issues in animal production;